Slave’s grave vandalized in UK city in apparent retaliation

 Two headstones in memory of Scipio Africanus, who lived in Bristol in the 18th century, were smashed.
 A message scrawled in chalk nearby called for the statue of Edward Colston to be put back or “things will really heat up.”

-The brightly-painted memorial, in a churchyard in Henbury, Bristol, is listed as a structure of historical interest to be preserved.
+The brightly painted memorial, in a churchyard in Henbury, Bristol, is listed as a structure of historical interest to be preserved.

 “This looks like a retaliation attack for the recent events involving the Colston statue,” local official Mark Weston said.